DPDP Act 2023 Compliance Deadlines & Enforcement Dates (India)

 The timeline compresses from this point forward.
 Every month of delay reduces the implementation runway and increases the likelihood of non-compliance at enforcement.

-The organisations that will be compliant by November 2026 are the ones that started in Q1 2026.
+The organisations that will be compliant by May 2027 are the ones acting now.
 If you have not started, the next step is a structured gap assessment to identify your current posture and prioritise remediation.

-Run a Free Gap Assessment to identify where your organisation stands against the DPDP Act’s requirements and receive a prioritised remediation roadmap.
+Run a Free Compliance Vault Assessment to identify where your organisation stands against the DPDP Act’s requirements and receive a prioritised remediation roadmap.